-2.3 Phase Equilibrium
+2.4 Phase Equilibrium

-The amount of information, which a simple solubility diagram can yield, is strictly limited.
-For a more complete picture of the behavior of a given system over a wide rang of pressure, temperature, and concentration, a phase diagram has to be employed.
-This type of the diagram represents graphically, in two or three dimensions, the equilibia between the various phases of the system.
-The phase rule, developed by J. Willard Gibbs in 1876, relates the number of components, C, phase, P, and degrees of freedom, F, of a system by means of Equation (2.1) and these three terms are defined as follows (Mullin, 2011):
+The amount of information that the simple solubility diagram can yield is strictly limited.
+For a more complete picture of behavior of a given system over a wide range of temperature, pressure, and concentration, a phase diagram must be employed.
+The phase rule, developed by J. Willard Gibbs in 1876, relates the number of components, C, phase, P, and degrees of freedom, F, of a system by means of Equation (2.1) and these three terms are defined as follows (Mullin, 2001):